array-addu/WearablePack-SamsungGear2/samples/TodayApp/README.md

 3. You will need to kill the emulator and restart it every time you disconnect your Samsung device.
 4. It is good to have the latest Samsung device and Android SDK.
 5. If you are unable to unzip 'Applications For Emulator' zip file on mac(that contains 3 .apk files), see <a href="http://developer.samsung.com/forum/board/thread/view.do?boardName=SDK&messageId=264778&startId=zzzzz~&searchType=ALL&searchText=zip" target="_blank">this forum post</a>
-6. Android Emulator wont work - so please use real Samsung device.
+6. Android Emulator wont work - so please use a real Samsung device.
+7. When you try to swipe on the emulator, first press 'command' button to use mouse-pointer.

 ###STEP 4 (Running the app)